 - I am working from home and suddenly I can't access my department website.
 Is the server down?

 Most likely, you haven't waited long enough for the site's caches to clear.
 Your site's pages are held in memory for a period of time so that they can be served up quickly to visitors.
-It may take up to an hour for the changes to show up, particularly if you are logged out.
+It may take up to ten minutes for the changes to show up, particularly if you are logged out.
 In the case of course-related information, it may take up to six hours.
 If it's been longer than that, go ahead and contact our team.

 Common mistakes that cause content to "not appear":

 - Profiles: forgetting to check the Display in Directory box, Status, and/or Departmental Role fields

 - Events: incorrectly checking the Academic Calendar category (only true academic calendar dates like holidays and dates of instruction should receive this designation)

 2. The Open Public Meeting Act (OPMA) requires us to post agendas for faculty meetings on our website.
 How do you suggest we handle this?

 Departments approach this in two ways.
 Some of them post the Faculty Meetings as events on their calendar, so they add the agenda to the event description or attach it as a PDF.
 Others create a special page for Faculty Meeting Agendas (often located in the Resources menu or in a section specificly for faculty and staff) and attach all the agendas there.